MayankPratap/Samchika/README.md

 ✅ 16 GB

-Significant performance improvements were observed, especially in multi-core systems.
+Significant performance improvements were observed, especially in multi-core systems ( More than 70% performance gain )

+The gain in time saved improves in comparison to naive code, as we increase the size of input file.
+Also for huge performance gain in time, the memory used for even large files ( 16GB ) is manageable ( ~ 800 MB ).

 ![Perf visualization](images/time_memory.jpg)